Mehver/iController/README.md

 **Windows**

-Make sure you compiled the frontend first (see 3.2), then run `./bin/pack-win.bat` to package the application.
+Make sure you compiled the frontend first (see 3.2), then run `./bin/packaging/win-zipack.bat` to package the application.
 It will generate a `pack-<timestamp>` directory in repository root, which contains the application.
 You can use `run.bat` to start the application.

+**macOS**

+Make sure you compiled the frontend first (see 3.2), then run `./bin/packaging/mac-pyinstaller.py` (`sudo python ./bin/packaging/mac-pyinstaller.py`) to package the application.
+It will generate a `pack-<timestamp>` directory in repository root, which contains the application.
+You can use `iController` to start the application.

 ## 4 Built With / Tech Stack